Home Speech Therapy: Fun Action Word Activities for Kids

 Interactive Learning Apps for Toddlers

-We have developed interactive apps such as Autism Basics and Speech Basics that are like friendly companions for your child, making the process seamless and enjoyable.
+We have developed interactive app such as BASICS that are like friendly companions for your child, making the process seamless and enjoyable.
 They’re packed with all sorts of interesting things that help your toddler.
 Our Speech Basics App has a section named “Actions” that teaches different kinds of action words, with example pictures.
 A clear pronunciation of the action words, along with a couple of example sentences, explains it well.
 The “Spinners” section in Autism Basics app helps the kid recall the learned words.

 Conclusion: